-4.1.6.
-Proposals
+4.1.6 Proposals

 These proposals are important elements in the management of the historic character of Dorchester.
 They have been produced in accordance with the advice contained in Neighbourhood Planning and the Historic Environment published by the then English Heritage (2014).
-It is recognized that they will need to be taken forward outside the Neighbourhood Development Plan,
+It is recognized that they will need to be taken forward outside the Neighbourhood Development Plan:

-- That the revised appraisal maps as set out in Appendices 1 & 2 are formally approved by SODC. - 2.
-That the buildings set out in Appendix 5 are formally adopted by SODC as a local list of non-designated heritage assets. - 3.
-That the Overy conservation area should be revised to include the field between Overy Lane and the A4074 as shown on the appended map.
-Appendix 2. - 4.
-That the Dorchester Conservation Area should be revised to include the Demesne Field.
-Appendix 1.
+- That the buildings set out in Appendix 5 are formally adopted by SODC as a local list of non-designated heritage assets. - That the Overy conservation area should be revised to include the field between Overy Lane and the A4074 as shown on the appended map.
+Appendix 2. - That the Dorchester Conservation Area should be revised to include the Demesne Field.
+Appendix 1. - That the Dorchester and Overy Heritage Area maps are used to inform boundary extensions and revise the details on the 2005 adopted Appraisal and Management Plan maps as set out in Appendices 1 and 2.